Simple dynamic word embeddings for mapping perceptions in the public sphere: Introduction

 \section{Introduction}

 Language has long been described as both a cause and reflection of our psycho-social contexts~\cite{lewisLanguageShapesCulture}.
-Recent work using word embeddings---low-dimensional vector representations of words trained on large datasets to capture key semantic information---has demonstrated that language encodes several gender, racial, and other common contemporary biases that correlate with both implicit biases~\cite{caliskan2017semantics} and macro-scale historical trends~\cite{gargEmbeddingsStereotypes}.
+Recent work using word embeddings---low-dimensional vector representations of words trained on large datasets to capture key semantic information---has demonstrated that language encodes several gender, racial, and other biases that correlate with both implicit biases~\cite{caliskan2017semantics} and historical trends~\cite{gargEmbeddingsStereotypes}.

-These studies have validated the use of word embeddings to measure a range of psychological and social contexts, yet in most cases, they have failed to leverage the full power of available datasets.
+These studies have validated the use of word embeddings to measure a range of psychological and social contexts, yet in most cases, they do not leverage the full power of available datasets.
 For example, the historical biases presented in~\cite{gargEmbeddingsStereotypes} are computed using decade-specific word embeddings produced by training different Word2Vec~\cite{mikolovW2V} models on a large corpus of historical text from that decade.
 The authors then use a Procrustes alignment to project embeddings from different models into the same vector space so they can be compared across decades~\cite{hamiltonHistWords}.
-While this approach is reasonable when there are large-scale datasets available for a given attribute of interest (e.g. decade), it requires an additional optimization step and also disregards valuable training data that could be pooled and leveraged across attribute values to help with both training and regularization.
-This latter property is particularly appealing---and necessary---in the context of limited data.
+While this approach is reasonable when there are large-scale datasets available for a given attribute of interest (e.g. decade), it requires an additional optimization step and disregards valuable training data that could be pooled and leveraged across attribute values to help with both training and regularization---especially when data is sparse.

-In this paper, we use a simple, unified dynamic word embedding model that jointly trains linguistic information alongside any categorical variable of interest---e.g. year, geography, income bracket, etc.---that describes the context in which a particular word was used.
-We apply this model to a novel data corpus---talk radio transcripts from stations located in over 64 US cities---to explore the evolution of perceptions about refugees during a one-month period in late 2018.
-The results from our model suggest the potential to use dynamic word embeddings to obtain a granular, near real-time pulse on how people feel about different issues in the public sphere.
+In this paper, we present a unified dynamic word embedding model that jointly trains linguistic information alongside any categorical variable of interest describing its context (-e.g. year, geography, income bracket, etc.).
+We apply this model to two datasets: i) the Corpus of Historical American English (COHA~\cite{daviesCOHA}) to analyze gender and ethnic occupation biases, and ii) a novel data corpus of 119 million words spoken on talk radio~\cite{beefermanTalkRadio} during a one-month period in late 2018 across 64 US cities to explore perceptions about refugees.
+Our results shed preliminary light on scenarios when dynamic embedding models may be more suitable for representing linguistic biases than individual vector space models, and vice-versa.